tarsil/saffier/docs/migrations.md

 {!> ../docs_src/migrations/lru.py !}
 ```

-This will make sure we don't create objects everything we need to import them anywhere else in the
+This will make sure we don't create objects.
-code.
 Nice technique and quite practical.

 Now that we have our details about the database and registry, it is time to use the
 [Migration](#migration) object in the application.